-Over the course of the last few years, I have started to notice a significant increase in “vegan” products available in my local grocery store.
+Throughout the last few years, I have started to notice that in every grocery store I visit, there are more and more vegan products available.
 My first impression of the new dietary lifestyle was that it was a cousin of a vegetarian lifestyle — similar… but not quite the same.
 However, I have always been curious as to what vegans eat and why people choose to eat this way.
+This article will serve as a beginner guide to better understanding what a vegan lifestyle entails.

 Sources of Protein